r-mouland/starter-academic/content/authors/admin/_index.md

 title: Rishi Mouland
 email: ""
 ---
-I am a final year PhD student in the Theoretical Physics group at King's College London.
-My research is concerned with the study of superconformal gauge theories, often with the aim to better understand the branes of M-theory.
-Much of my recent work investigates non-Lorentzian Lagrangian descriptions for six-dimensional superconformal theories.
+I am a Research Associate in the [High Energy Physics](http://www.damtp.cam.ac.uk/research/hep/theoretical-high-energy-particle-physics-group) group of the Department of Applied Mathematics and Theoretical Physics (DAMTP), at the University of Cambridge.

+My interests involve a number of areas of quantum field theory and string/M-theory.
+Most recently, I have been looking into the use of non-Lorentzian Lagrangians towards a better understanding of superconformal gauge theories.
 Both in this work and more broadly, I am interested in the role of topological solitons in quantum field theory, particularly in the enhancement of symmetries.

 Other interests include precision holographic approaches towards six-dimensional SCFTs, and the ever-growing intersection between Machine Learning and Theoretical Physics.

-From July 2021, I will be a Research Associate at the Department of Applied Mathematics and Theoretical Physics (DAMTP), at the University of Cambridge.